tomohisa/dcb-events.github.io/docs/index.md

 To illustrate how DCB works, it makes sense first to explain the traditional Event Sourcing approach and its main issue:

 In her blog post, Sara describes an example application that allows students to subscribe to courses.
 In this example, we assume the constraints applied to the student and the course to ensure their integrity are invariants.
 In other words, those constraints must always be satisfied before transitioning to a new state.
-For this reason, the student and the course are typically implemented as [Aggregates](glossary.md#aggregate).
+For this reason, the student and the course are typically implemented as <dfn title="Cluster of associated objects that we treat as a unit for the purpose of data changes (see related article)">Aggregates</dfn>.

 But then, constraints that affect both entities are introduced, namely: